qgrosperrin/nmap-me/README.md

          -n  Additional nmap arguments.
 Use surrounding quotes (")
 ```

 Standard nmap TCP command:
 `nmap -sS -v -n ${nmap_args} --open ${target_subrange} -oA tcp-${target_subrange}`
 Standard nmap UDP command:
 `nmap -sU -v -n ${nmap_args} --open ${target_subrange} -oA udp-${target_subrange}`

-where ${nmap_args} will be replaced by any additional `nmap` arguments specified using the '-n' option, and ${target_subrange} will be replaced by a calculated subrange of the target specified in the CLI.
+Where `${nmap_args}` will be replaced by any additional `nmap` arguments specified using the '-n' option, and `${target_subrange}` will be replaced by a calculated subrange of the target specified in the CLI.

 __Example output:__